michaelparenteau/celly/README.md

 -----

 * No Tests - use at your own risk
-* Celly currently only works with ATT accounts
+* Celly was written to work with ATT.
+For Verizon, [see Lake's fork](http://github.com/ldenman/celly)
 * All configuration is currently read from ~/.cellyrc.
 This means you'll have to store your ATT password in plain text.
 * I recommend setting the email address to yourself instead of the